 In gyms and other training facilities, there are rules in place.
 Most of these rules are there mainly for everyone’s safety.
 Strict observation of the regulations may mean wearing any safety gear if needed, staying in a single area while others are training, using only the prescribed equipment, and more.

 While this reminder is mainly for people who lift weights, Selin Sakarcan mentions that it applies to people who play sports or simply exercise.
 The consequences of the lack or absence of proper form may range from not getting enough of a training session to injury.

 Selin Sakarcan says that while cooling down and stretching after training may not be as important as warming up and stretching before training, the former should still be done – at all times.
 Cooling down and stretching after training brings the body’s core temperature, blood pressure, and heart rate down in time for a bath, ensuring proper circulation of oxygen and blood resumes.
 Cooling down also reduces any muscle pain because of the regulation of blood flow.

 Selin Sakarcan is a podiatric physician, medical resident, and foot and ankle surgeon.
 For her undergraduate studies, she double majored in French and neuroscience with distinction in cellular and molecular neuroscience.
-She is also an athlete and engages in various sports, including tennis, swimming, and golf.
-Learn more about Selin and her passions by visiting this site.
+For similar articles, click here.